-If there is no quoted price in an active market, then the Company (by way of a valuation specialist) uses valuation models such as the Black-Scholes Model, which has been used in valuing the Founder Warrants.
-The Public Warrants were valued using a Lattice Model, which was selected because the limited trading activity of the Public warrants means that trading data is not deemed to be indicative of fair value.
+If there is no quoted price in an active market, then the Company (by way of a valuation specialist) uses valuation models such as the Black-Scholes Model, which has been used in valuing the Founder Warrants and the Public Warrants which was selected because the limited trading activity of the Public Warrants means that trading data is not deemed to be indicative of fair value.
 These valuation techniques maximise the use of relevant observable inputs and minimise the use of non-observable inputs.
 These techniques also incorporate all of the factors that market participants would take into account in pricing a transaction, along with the contractual terms of the Public Warrants and Founder Warrants such as the strike price and contract maturity, as well as other inputs including the price of the Company's Class A Redeemable Ordinary Shares, volatility, risk-free rate, and the expected term until a Business Combination.